 It is straightforward to verify that, because $\phi_n < \phi_c$ , this college premium is increasing in $\omega$ , so that when the true price of skill increases, the observed college premium will also rise.
-In addition, we can define within group inequality in this context as the ratio of the earnings of high-wage college graduates (or non-college graduates) to that of low-wage college graduates (or non-college graduates).
-Given our assumptions, we also have $\omega^{within} = \omega$ (since high-wage workers in both groups earn $w_H$ , while low-wage workers earn $w_L$ ).
-As long as $\phi_c$ and $\phi_n$ remain constant, $\omega^c$ and $\omega^{within}$ will move together.
+In addition, we can define within group inequality in this context as the ratio of the earnings of high wage college graduates (or non-college graduates) to that of low wage college graduates (or non-college graduates).
+Given our assumptions, we also have $\omega^{\text{within}} = \omega$ (since high wage workers in both groups earn $w_H$ , while low wage workers earn $w_L$ ).
+As long as $\phi_c$ and $\phi_n$ remain constant, $\omega^c$ and $\omega^{\text{within}}$ will move together.
 Therefore in this extended version of the canonical model, an increase in the returns to observed skills-such as education-will also be associated with an increase in the returns to unobserved skills.
 Moreover, we can also think of large changes in relative supplies being associated with compositional changes, affecting $\phi_c$ and $\phi_n$ , so within group inequality can change differently than the skill premium, and thus overall inequality can exhibit more complex changes as supplies and technology evolve.

 This model thus provides a useful starting point for thinking about changes in within group inequality and the overall earnings distribution, and linking them both to the market price of skills.
-In light of this model, the increase in the overall earnings inequality starting in the late 1970s or early 1980s is intimately linked to the increase in the demand for skills, also reflected in the increase in
+In light of this model, the increase in the overall earnings inequality starting in the late 1970s or early 1980s is intimately linked to the increase in the demand for skills, also reflected in the increase in the college premium.
+While this parsimonious framework is valuable for analyzing the evolution of distribution of earnings, it does not provide sufficient nuance for understanding why different parts of the earnings distribution move differently and, moreover, do so markedly during different time periods.

-&lt;sup>60Lemieux (2006a) shows that the rising share of the U.S. labor force composed of prime age college graduates in the 1990s and 2000s contributed to the increase in residual (and, implicitly, overall) dispersion of earnings during these decades.
+Lemieux (2006a) shows that the rising share of the US labor force composed of prime age college graduates in the 1990s and 2000s contributed to the increase in residual (and, implicitly, overall) dispersion of earnings during these decades.
 Specifically, Lemieux observes that, education constant, earnings dispersion tends to be higher among more experienced workers, and this is particularly true for experienced college-educated workers.
-As the highly-educated baby boom cohorts began to reach their prime years in the 1990s, this force increased the dispersion of wages and wage residuals.
+As the highly educated baby boom cohorts began to reach their prime years in the 1990s, this force increased the dispersion of wages and wage residuals.
 Lemieux concludes that a large share of the net rise in residual inequality between 1973 and 2006 can be explained by this compositional effect.

-Autor, Katz and Kearney (2005 and 2008) suggest caution in interpreting this result because the composition-based explanation for rising wage dispersion does not fit the asymmetric expansion of the upper tail and compression of the lower tail.
-The composition exercise implies that the rising share of prime age college employment during the 1990s and 2000s should have increased dispersion in the lower tail of the earnings distribution (overall and residual), whereas the opposite occurred (Figure 8).
+Autor et al. (2005, 2008) suggest caution in interpreting this result because the composition-based explanation for rising wage dispersion does not fit the asymmetric expansion of the upper tail and compression of the lower tail.
+The composition exercise implies that the rising share of prime age college employment during the 1990s and 2000s should have increased dispersion in the lower tail of the earnings distribution (overall and residual), whereas the opposite occurred (Fig. 8).
 Conversely, these compositional shifts are not predicted to raise dispersion in the upper-tail of the distribution, yet this is where the rise in dispersion was concentrated.
 This misalignment between facts and predictions underscores the limitations of this approach.